whisperpine/nginx-certbot/README.md

 For better dev experience, I recommend to use vscode with [NGINX Configuration Language Support](https://marketplace.visualstudio.com/items?itemName=ahmadalli.vscode-nginx-conf) extention installed.

-Alternatively if you prefer vim, the [nginx.vim](https://github.com/chr4/nginx.vim) plugin is quite helpful.

 ### Cloudflare

 If your DNS is provided by cloudflare, be careful of the SSL/TLS encryption mode.